zoisite-rb/zoisite-rb/guides/source/api_documentation_guidelines.md

 Method Visibility
 -----------------

-When writing documentation for Rails, it's important to differentiate between the user-facing API and the internal API.
+When writing documentation for Zoisite, it's important to differentiate between the user-facing API and the internal API.

 Methods that are in Ruby's private scope are excluded from the user-facing API.